 Oh my goodness, this Caramelized Apple Brie Melt Recipe is so dreamy!
-Packed with fresh flavors and comforting textures, you won’t be able to get enough!On Sunday, my kids had a couple of (hungry) friends over, and since everyone had been eating Thanksgiving leftovers for a few days, I thought I’d mix it up a little.
+Packed with fresh flavors and comforting textures, you won’t be able to get enough!On Sunday, my kids had a couple of (hungry) friends over.
+Since everyone had been eating Thanksgiving leftovers for a few days, I thought I’d mix it up a little.

 Hmm?
 What would the kids like on top of delicious melting brie?
 And, perhaps more importantly, what would I like?
 My goal is generally to make recipes that are loved by both kids and adults alike.My fruit and onion bowls on the counter were pretty full, and I knew right away the red skin of the apples would be a pretty addition.
 And beyond that, I knew caramelizing both would be super tasty!
 Furthermore, I was certain everyone would love it!

 And so the Caramelized Apple Brie Melt Recipe was born.